ARMmbed/icetea/README.md

-# Command-line test framework
+# Icetea test framework

-*Icetea* is an [mbed](www.mbed.com) test framework written with python 2.7.
+*Icetea* is an [mbed](www.mbed.com) test framework written with python.
 It is generally used to verify the ARM mbed IoT Device Platform provides the operating system and cloud services.

 Python 3 is preliminarily supported, but there might be some